 I love that.
 I love it.
 And then I think the last thing I want to emphasize on actually doing the Whole30 is I really want you to stay social.
 I don’t want you to turn into a Whole30 hermit during the program for a number of reasons to talk to your clients about socializing on the Whole30.

 Yeah.
 So, um, we actually, we’ll kind of approach this from two perspectives.
-One is do you have the willpower to actually be social and still stay compliant?
+One is do you have the willpower to actually be social and still stay compatible?
 And if you don’t, then maybe our goal is to get you there by the end of this Whole30 then there’s the client who I know like, okay you can say no and you’ll be fine.
 So this is the if then strategy you come up with, but it is important that your life goes on as normal.
 Like it’s not.
 I’m doing a Whole30 so there’s like a barricade on my door and everyone knows it.
-You know you can surely go out to a restaurant with your friends and get soda water with Lime and find something compliant on that menu or eat beforehand.
+You know you can surely go out to a restaurant with your friends and get soda water with Lime and find something compatible on that menu or eat beforehand.

 Absolutely.
-But I think what you said in the beginning is really, really important, which is like are you capable of going into what could be a really like craving triggering situation early on in your Whole30 and staying compliant.
+But I think what you said in the beginning is really, really important, which is like are you capable of going into what could be a really like craving triggering situation early on in your Whole30 and staying compatible.
 This is like the knowing yourself part.
 If you know you can’t man, it is going to be so hard for me to go out with my friends during happy hour and only drink water.
 Then maybe for the time being you either don’t go or you create a different environment in which to socialize with them.
 Like, hey guys, instead of going out for drinks tonight, can we like go for a run in the park or go for a bike ride or go see this play that, you know, I heard as awesome.
 Or go walk around the downtown art festivals.
 Something that doesn’t involve Booz or it doesn’t focus on booze.

 Yeah.
 I challenged one of my clients one time actually I was like every time you go out with your husband on a meal this month, go somewhere you’ve never been.
 That way you don’t feel inclined to get the things you know that are quote unquote good and you’ll keep trying new things and hopefully that will help keep you in line because she was worried about tented at her favorite restaurant.
 I think it was some type of like hand cooked chip and I’m like, number one I can tell you that’s not going to be worth it anyway, but number two then don’t go there.
 Go somewhere else, find something new that you would like.

 I like that changing your environment.
 The other thing I encourage people to do, and I discovered those in my own, like I’m not drinking right now.
 Experiment, Look, actually look at the beverage menu.
 I normally like don’t even look at what they offer cause I’m either drinking water or I’m getting a glass of wine.
-But since I haven’t been drinking, I’m now reading and I’ve had virgin bloody marys that are totally Whole30 compliant and delicious.
+But since I haven’t been drinking, I’m now reading and I’ve had virgin bloody marys that are totally Whole30 compatible and delicious.
 I’ve ordered ice tea in so many restaurants, I’ll get hot tea.
-A lot of them have Kombucha on top, which would mostly be compliant.
+A lot of them have Kombucha on top, which would mostly be compatible.
 So like there are probably a lot of fantastic options for you to explore even in the places you already go that you just are overlooking.

 Yeah, I, there’s um, actually a place here that serves um, like a charcoal tea that has like no sugar added to it.
 And I’m like, I’m so excited that I get to go there and have this like random charcoal tea.
 I can’t get anywhere else, but I know I can go there and be safe on my whole.